ourzora/nouns-builder/apps/web/README.md

 sdk.daosByMember({ addresses: ['0x123'], chain: Chain.GOERLI })
 ```

+> Note: `sdk.generated.ts` is auto-generated and should not be touched

-Note: If you use vscode, it might also be helfpul to install the vscode plugin for graphql to pick up syntax highlighting for `.graphql` files.
+> Note: If you use vscode, it might also be helfpul to install the vscode plugin for graphql to pick up syntax highlighting for `.graphql` files.

 ### Styling